 At Cleveland Clinic’s Liver Tumor Clinic, we’ve designed our services so that all of the specialists you need – including hepatologists, radiologists, oncologists, liver and transplant surgeons, and specialized nurse coordinators – work together as a team.
-One call puts you in touch with our multidisciplinary team that works with patients who have either benign and cancerous liver tumors to develop the appropriate treatment plan, aimed at preserving liver function and quality of life.
+One call puts you in touch with our multidisciplinary team that works with patients who have benign liver tumors, cancerous liver tumors, cirrhosis of the liver and more in order to develop the appropriate treatment plan, aimed at preserving liver function and quality of life.

 This new, “one-stop” clinic improves your treatment by eliminating multiple appointments with different physicians at various locations.
 Now, all of the doctors you need are assembled here under one roof for you.
 Not only is this model of care more convenient, but it also allows our physicians to create an individualized treatment plan that’s best for you in less than 30 days.